simonjsaunders/RosettaCode/README.md

 This repository contains example code submitted to Rosetta Code by Simon J. Saunders (user name simonjsaunders).

+The code presented here is not intended to be of production quality.
+It is meant for expository purposes only.

 All code is released under the GNU Free Documentation License, version 1.2.
 See LICENSE for details.